code-ops-show/transponder/README.md

 However you can override this and add your own custom presenter actions if you want.
 Its not necessary that the presenter action maps to your rails controller action.

+### Services
+Services are things that apply to alot of items on the page.
+You could think of these parts of the page as 'widget' and they all have a certain kind of behavior.
+The behavior of these widgets can be defined by services.
+Each widget can have the behavior of multiple services.

+Some example of services

++ File uploader
++ Poller
++ Push notification subscriber
++ Syntax Highlighter
++ Search Bar

+Services are very modular and they can be applied to multiple widgets in a page without conflicting with each other and without rebinding widgets that already have these behaviors.

 ## TODO - Whats Coming